AI tools for your roofing business — what works, what it costs, and how to start.

 Four areas across the customer journey: (1) getting found, (2) capturing the inquiry after a storm, (3) measuring and quoting the job, (4) documenting the insurance claim and keeping the customer.
 Most businesses start with one, see results in 30 days, then add a second within 12 months.

-Aerial measurement reports from satellite and drone imagery are now standard issue for residential roofing estimating, and the tools that pair them with proposal generation are pulling close-rates up across the trade.
-Industry pattern, paraphrased from coverage in Roofing Contractor magazine, 2025.
+Aerial measurement from satellite and drone imagery is now standard in residential roofing estimating, and tools that pair it with proposal generation turn a set of roof photos into a draft quote in minutes.

 Not sure where to start, or no time to figure it out?
 Most roofing owners cannot spend 40-60 hours over 90 days vetting vendors and learning new tools while also walking storm routes, riding decks, and getting a crew on the roof before the next weather system rolls through.
-A local AI consultant in your county handles the research, setup, and team training so you can stay focused on the roofing. → Find a local AI pro.
+A local AI consultant near you handles the research, setup, and team training so you can stay focused on the roofing. → Find a local AI pro.

 Good Tools